 New York, NY, United States

-Born in Taiwan and based in New York City, Annie is a Canadian artist and documentary photographer currently based in Brooklyn, New York.
-Select clients include The New York Times and The New York Times Magazine, GEO Magazine (Germany), Courrier International (France), The New Yorker, Fader Magazine, and New York Magazine, and South China Morning Post.
+Born in Taiwan and based in New York City, Annie is a Canadian documentary artist committed to intimate narrative photo projects and expanding a visual discourse.
+Select clients include The New York Times and The New York Times Magazine, GEO Magazine, Courrier International, The New Yorker, Fader Magazine, Virginia Quarterly Review, The Atlantic, New York Magazine, and South China Morning Post.

 Most recently, The National Museum of Iceland held a solo exhibition of her series "Independent Mothers", now part of the museum's permanent collection.
 Annie's debut solo exhibition “A Floating Population” in New York City at Museum of Chinese in America (MOCA) featured over eighty images spanning four years of work.
-Her projects have traveled widely to exhibitions in South Korea (Gwanju Biennale, curated by Ai Wei Wei), Germany (Lumix Photo Festival), Finland (NYPH Awards), Hungary (Budapest Photo Festival), Brazil (The Smell of Dust Tour), Iceland (National Museum, Listhus, Mjólkurbúðin Gallery), Canada (Magenta Flash Forward), and throughout the USA.
+Her projects have traveled widely to exhibitions in South Korea (Gwanju Biennale), Germany (Lumix Photo Festival), Finland (NYPH Awards), Hungary (Budapest Photo Festival), Brazil (The Smell of Dust Tour), Iceland (National Museum, Listhus, Mjólkurbúðin Gallery), Canada (Magenta Flash Forward Festival), and throughout the USA.

 2017 - American Photography (AP 32), USA, 2014 - Listhus Skammdegi AIR Award, Iceland, 2013 - New York Foundation of the Arts Fellowship, USA, 2012 - Lumix Festival for Young Photojournalism, Germany, 2011 - Magenta Flash Forward, Canada, 2011 - PDN Photo Annual, USA, 2009 - ICP Director’s Fellowship, USA